himarshaj/IG_epoch_estimate/README.md

 * is_multiple:
-    Wether this post contains multiple media or not.
+    Whether this post contains multiple media or not.

         True: Multiple media post
         False: Single media post